-8 Things You Only Do With Your Sister In High School
+8 Hilarious Things You Definitely Did With Your Sister In High School

 High school is a really awkward time.
 However, that awkwardness is made just a little bit easier when you have someone to navigate it with.

 I was lucky enough to have one year of high school with my older sister before she went off to college.
 She was a cool senior when I was a totally lost freshman.